guilhemmarchand/kafka-docker-splunk/README.md

 ![screen1](./img/overview_diagram.png)

-**Two docker-compose.yml templates are provided in the following directories:**
+**Two docker compose.yml templates are provided in the following directories:**

 [./template_docker_splunk_ondocker](./template_docker_splunk_ondocker/)

 [./template_docker_splunk_localhost](./template_docker_splunk_localhost/)

-The first template suffixed by "_ondocker" will run a Splunk standalone instance in Docker, while the second will attempt to send metrics to your local Splunk instance. (using the dockerhost container to communicate with your local guest machine)
+The first template suffixed by "\_ondocker" will run a Splunk standalone instance in Docker, while the second will attempt to send metrics to your local Splunk instance. (using the dockerhost container to communicate with your local guest machine)

 In the case of the template running Splunk on Docker, the setup of Splunk (index definition, HEC token creation, installation of Kafka Smart Monitoring) is entirely automatic.